nedra23/PasswordGenerator/README.md

    cd password-generator
    main.py
    ```
-Or Launch with main.exe from the folder
+Or download the release and launch main.exe

+## License
+This project is licensed under the MIT License